Integrated field scenarios combining safety, hydraulics, maintenance, pump stations, and compliance

 Field clueMost likely directionBetter next stepDangerous distractor

-High-high wet well alarm with pump not runningPower, controls, pump failure, clogged pump, failed floatCheck status safely, use lockout/tagout for maintenance, prepare standby pumpingReach into wet well or control cabinet without controls
+High-high wet-well alarm, pump not runningPower, controls, clogged pump, failed floatCheck status safely, apply LOTO for maintenance, stage standby pumpingReach into the wet well or live control cabinet without controls

-Manhole surcharges only during rainInfiltration, inflow, or capacity limitationReview rain/flow data, smoke test, CCTV, inspect manholesTreat only as a one-time blockage
+Manhole surcharges only during rainInfiltration, inflow, or capacity limitReview rain/flow data, smoke test, CCTV, inspect manholesTreat it as a one-time blockage

-Repeated blockage near restaurantsFOG accumulationClear line, document material, inspect grease controlsOnly increase pipe diameter without source control
+Repeated blockage near restaurantsFOG accumulationClear line, document material, inspect grease controlsOnly upsize the pipe with no source control

-Rotten egg odor and concrete crown corrosionHydrogen sulfide generation and sulfuric acid corrosionVentilate, monitor atmosphere, evaluate sulfide controlEnter to inspect without atmospheric testing
+Rotten-egg odor and concrete crown corrosionHydrogen sulfide and sulfuric-acid attackVentilate, monitor atmosphere, evaluate sulfide controlEnter to inspect without atmospheric testing

-Banging after pump shutdownWater hammer, check valve slam, air/vacuum issueInspect check valves, closing speed, force main air releaseIgnore because flow was restored
+Banging after pump shutdownWater hammer, check-valve slam, air/vacuum issueInspect check valves, closing speed, air-release valvesIgnore it because flow was restored

 Confined space and lockout are hard stops

-For pump station work, lockout/tagout (LOTO) controls hazardous energy before maintenance.
-The overlooked hazards are often not just the electrical feed.
-Stored pressure, automatic starts from level controls or SCADA, rotating parts, hydraulic pressure, and gravity flow can injure a worker if not controlled.
+For pump-station work, lockout/tagout (LOTO) controls hazardous energy before maintenance.
+The overlooked hazard is rarely just the electrical feed: stored pressure, automatic starts from level controls or SCADA, rotating parts, hydraulic pressure, and gravity flow can all injure a worker.
+"It is in automatic" is never a substitute for LOTO.

 Hydraulics plus maintenance